K

 • Accessing audit logs

-The Owner is the only role that can perform administrative actions like changing the plan, setting up SAML SSO, or removing teammates.
-If the Owner transfers ownership, they become a regular Teammate.
+The Owner is the only role that can transfer account ownership.
+If the Owner transfers ownership, they become a regular Member.

 • Create, edit, and delete monitors